Published starting point

 Ask for one number that includes POS software, online ordering, website or storefront tools, delivery tools, loyalty, support, and any required add-ons.

-Confirm terminal count, kitchen printers, handhelds, installation, financing, replacement policy, and whether your current hardware can be reused.
+Confirm terminal count, kitchen printers, handhelds, installation, financing, replacement policy, and whether any current hardware can be reused.

-Ask whether higher order volume affects fees, delivery economics, support tier, customer data access, and package requirements.
+Ask whether higher order volume affects fees, delivery economics, support tier, customer data access, Online Ordering Pro features, or package requirements.

 Toast alternative